Explore how your team can use Hiver.

 • Security and Privacy: Some individuals create separate email addresses for online registrations, subscriptions, or memberships to reduce the risk of spam or data breaches.
 This way, they can keep their primary email address more secure.

-• Project Management: People involved in multiple projects or freelance work may use different email accounts to streamline communication and separate project-related emails from other messages.
+• Project Management: People involved in multiple projects or freelance work may use different email accounts to streamline customer communication and separate project-related emails from other messages.

 • Experimentation and Testing: Some individuals, particularly those in the IT field, may use multiple email accounts for testing purposes or to explore new email platforms or features.